Sergels torg: Kulturhuset

 South of the square, intentions were to erect two buildings separated by a street leading to Brunkebergstorg, but the old buildings south of the square turned their gables towards the modernist composition of Helldén throughout most of the 1960s.
 A contest in 1965 for this area included a cultural centre proposed by Pontus Hultén, the legendary founder of Moderna Museet who wished to see his museum relocated from the isolated island Skeppsholmen.
 The contest was won by architect Peter Celsing and Kulturhuset was eventually inaugurated in 1974.
 It basically is a single huge concrete wall from which are consoling shallow stories with glassed façades, a structure Hultén lyrically described as a stage which would "exercise a strong attractive force" by exhibiting people and works of art through the glass façade.

 However, considering Stockholm's northern location, to give the sun full access to public spaces is top priority, and Kulturhuset has proven a problematic wall which not only shuts the sun off, but also tends to dominate the square with its large volume.
 Additionally, Sergels torg is dominated by its traffic roundabout and is hard to experience as a single coherent space.
 Together with the traffic structure at Slussen, built in the 1930s, Sergels torg is thus an attempt with few parallels in the world, to make public art of a traffic junction dominating the central district of a city.
 Since the mid-1990s, numerous proposals to rebuild the square have been produced, and the debate regarding the square is likely to continue.

-Currently (2015) large areas of the place are closed for renovation of the 50 years old structures.
-There is also preparation for the installation of tram tracks from Hamngatan to Klarabergsgatan.
+Installation of tramway tracks from Hamngatan to Klarabergsgatan began in 2015 and were completed in 2018.